Coming Soon!

 How the Women’s Movement Took Flight

-“They weren’t doing anything.
+When asked how the women’s movement helped her cause, she said, “They weren’t doing anything.
 We started it.
 They were doing absolutely nothing.
 The National Organization for Women (NOW) wasn’t even in existence.
-In fact, when NOW came along, they adopted our problem as one of their causes but we started this thing.
+In fact, when NOW came along, they adopted our problem as one of their causes, but we started this thing.
 We were this little voice way out in the wilderness.”

 Dusty Roads: How the Women's Movement Took Flight Book Cover